woodsave03/tsindwr/public/core/resolution-system.md

 *\* Success levels with a caveat will involve some sort of cost related to the action taken.
 This can come in the form of physical retribution, equipment damage, mental repercussion, or narrative detriments (see [[stress-fallout-and-marks|Fallout]]).*
 *\*\* A critical fail, or Miff is the opposite of a Crit; it has the equivalent of two caveats or costs, but your GM may choose to narrate a single, more catastrophic consequence.*

 Crits and miffs will always be final and determine the outcome of the initial roll (unless otherwise stated).
-Sunder uses a variant "Roll Under" system, so Crits occur when a 1 is rolled on the D20, and Miffs occur when a 20 is rolled on the D20.
+Sunder uses a variant "Roll Under" system, so Crits occur when a player's Potential score value is rolled on the D20, and Miffs occur when a 20 is rolled on the D20.

 A player will receive different base success levels based on the Potential they are rolling the Test under.
 Potentials are both representations of a creature's capabilities, as well as a resource to be managed.
 Spending resources from a Potential is called expending a **Resistance**, or Resistance Drain.
 Resistance points can be used to fuel ability features and can be restored through resting and healing.